PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 target, the focused gate passes `285 passed in 20.05s`, the 98-file branch- changed suite passes `1642 passed in 31.33s`, and targeted static validation passes.

+The residual affine fan-out owner is now characterized as a fixed one-key result with unconditional unused-tensor pruning, one raw direct wrapper call, and two model-only declarative selections.
+Strict retention selects `_very_late_residual_affine_fanout_stats` only for the direct result; owner schema and cleanup, exact argument and retained-affine/dead-prune neighbors, both nested indices, and absence of a consumer are frozen.
+The focused gate passes `286 passed, 1 xfailed in 17.51s`, the 99-file branch-changed suite passes `1644 passed, 1 xfailed in 31.59s`, and targeted static validation passes.